Written and first recorded by James Taylor (US #118 1968 |US #67 1970).

 Other hit version by George Hamilton IV (C&W #29/CAN #3 1969).

 Hit album re-recording by James Taylor (1976).

 Also recorded by The Everly Brothers (1969), Melanie (1970).

 Performed by Glen Campbell & Linda Ronstadt (1971).

-“A different version of ‘Carolina’, and also ‘Something in the Way She Moves‘, was recorded by Taylor for use on his 1976 Greatest Hits album because of the difficulty of obtaining licensing rights from Apple during the 1970s and because of uncertainty about where the Apple masters were.
-The new recordings were done in October 1976 at The Sound Factory in Los Angeles, and production was again done by Peter Asher.
+“Because of the difficulty of obtaining licensing rights from Apple during the 1970s and because of uncertainty about where the Apple masters were, a new arrangement of ‘Carolina’ (and also ‘Something in the Way She Moves‘) was recorded by Taylor for use on his 1976 Greatest Hits album.
+The new recording was done in October 1976 at The Sound Factory in Los Angeles, and production was again done by Peter Asher.
 It’s this re-recorded version of ‘Carolina’ that has become the most familiar rendition of the song.